-The first thing you need to know about Sam is that he’s a local hero.
-Having trained as a musician, he enrolled in the CareerFoundry Web Development Course four years ago, and now he’s Head of Web Development here.
+The first thing you need to know about Sam is that he’s an inspiration.
+Having trained as a musician, he enrolled in the CareerFoundry Web Development Program, and four years later he became the Head of Web Development here.
 True story.

 So how do you do it?
 Who better to ask than Sam himself.

 5 web development tips for someone starting out in coding